HassanZohaib121/image-handling/README.md

 This project demonstrates how to handle single and multiple image uploads in a Next.js application.
 It uses server actions to process and save uploaded images locally to the public directory on the server.

+⚠️ **WARNING:** This project serves only as a guideline.
+It **will not work in production** because Next.js does not dynamically render the `public` folder.

+If you have suggestions to improve the code, feel free to contribute or share your ideas!

 ## Features
 - Upload single or multiple images
 - Save uploaded images locally with unique filenames